artie-inc/artie-bias-corpus/data/DATASHEET.md

 ## Composition

-*Most of these questions are intended to provide dataset consumers with the information they need to make informed decisions about using the dataset for specific tasks.
-The answers to some of these questions reveal information about compliance with the EU’s General Data Protection Regulation (GDPR) or comparable regulations in other jurisdictions.*
+*Most of these questions are intended to provide dataset consumers with the information they need to make informed decisions about using the dataset for specific tasks.*

 1. **What do the instances that comprise the dataset represent (e.g. documents, photos, people, countries)?** Are there multiple types of instances (e.g. movies, users, and ratings; people and interactions between them; nodes and edges)?
 Please provide a description.